zlindenbaum/neuron.vim/README.md

 or
 - leaving the vim session (vim will stop the process automatically)

 **Common actions and their default mappings:**
-- To search zettels by title: `gzz` (entering the "select a zettel to edit" UI is synonymous with search.)
+- To search zettels by title: `gzz` (entering the "select a zettel to edit" UI is synonymous with search)
 - Create a new zettel with a random ID filename and open it for editing: `gzn`
 - Search for a zettel to insert as a link at the current cursor position: `gzi`
 - Add a link at the cursor position to the last zettel viewed: `gzl`
+- Open zettel under the cursor: `gzo`
 - Go back to edit the last zettel viewed: `gzu`

 _Note: The last three mappings work nicely together as a workflow for making connections_.

-## Donate
-- Bitcoin: `1JmTyije6qxKLRWLyKeUk7DhbUTU9RMBPu`
-- USDT: `0xd6af1842c4a1a56ee3494deea57bcbae44af02a9`
-- Ethereum: `0xf32A82328fF44009E7419A15E22aCE1A3553aD56`